gbmhunter/blog/content/pages/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto/_index.md

-{{< figure src="/images/2017/04/xilinx-sdk-new-application-project-screenshot.png" width="513px" caption="Creating a 'New Application' in the Xilinx SDK." caption-position="bottom" >}}
+{{< figure src="/images/2017/04/xilinx-sdk-new-application-project-screenshot.png" width="513px" caption="Creating a 'New Application' in the Xilinx SDK."  >}}